LivePersonInc/lp-design-system/README.md

 yarn start
 ```

-Once started the browser will open to the storybook url.
-From here you can see and try all things that LPDS provides
+Once started the browser will open to the Storybook url.
+From here you can see all things that LPDS provides

 ### Storybook deploying